mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

  -  adding one or more clients to an existing group

- -  removing one or more members from an existing group
+ -  remove one or more members from an existing group

  -  updating their own key material

- -  leaving a group (by asking to be removed)
+ -  leave a group (by asking to be removed)

 Importantly, MLS does not itself enforce any access control on group operations.
 For instance, any member of the group can send a message